nissejokke/stream-events-example/README.md

 ## Multiple instances

-For a producer to know which instance streams to add events to a redis set is used
+When running in a multi node environment the producer must know which stream to updates to certain orders.
+For a producer to know which instance streams to add events to in this example a redis set is used.

 _Server_:

-When a client is connected it passes in which orders (or groups) it is interested in.
+When a client is connected it joins a group.
-The following adds inst1 to order:1 group.
+The following adds 'inst1' to 'order:1' group.

     redis.sadd('group:order:1', 'inst1')

 _Producer_:

-When updates from other services are retrivied for order:1 the producer knows which streams to add to by checkin which members are in order:1 group
+When updates from other services comes in for 'order:1' the producer knows which streams to add to by checkin which members are in 'order:1' group

     redis.smembers('group:order:1') // inst1

-    Add event to inst1 stream
+Add event to 'inst1' stream

     redis.xadd('inst1', event)

+##  Left to do

+- Sanitize members of groups in case of server crasch / recycle
+- Remove old events from stream
+    - xadd has an ability to cap stream length, this could be useful
+    - Still needs to remove old streams when server instance is recycled and gets new name
+        - Could have a job that lists streams in redis and removes all streams where the last event in the stream is older than a certain time

 ## Links